Dhanushrajashekar/GlobalCanteen/GlobalCanteen/README.md

 # Global Canteen

-A Simple Resturant Management System Project in PHP
+A Simple Resturant Management System Project in PHP with Digital transaction.

 A pure custom PHP Project.
 Build for reference!